Why Nose Surgery is Not Just for Looks

-Nose surgery, also known as rhinoplasty, is primarily known for its ability to change the outward appearance of the nose.
-Functional rhinoplasty is a procedure that focuses on the function of the nose rather than its looks.
-Functional rhinoplasty can remove breathing obstruction or correct a structural defect.
-In some cases, functional rhinoplasty is combined with cosmetic rhinoplasty, to create a fully functioning nose with a new appearance as well.
+Nose surgery, also known as rhinoplasty, is primarily known as a cosmetic surgery and has the ability to change the outward appearance of the nose.
+In turn, this can create facial balance for a more symmetrically pleasing appearance.
+However, functional rhinoplasty surgery is a nasal surgery that focuses on the function of the nose rather than its appearance.
+Functional rhinoplasty can remove a nasal obstruction or correct a structural defect to improve overall nasal function.
+In some cases, functional rhinoplasty is combined with cosmetic rhinoplasty to create a fully functioning nose with a new appearance as well.

 Reasons for Functional Rhinoplasty